-Figure 14-8 shows state-by-state lightning deaths between 1959 and 2013.
-Texas ranks second for the number of deaths at 217.
-Only Florida, with 471 deaths, had more.
-Texas has a 0.25 death rate per million people from lightning strikes according to 1959 to 2013 data published by NWS.
+Figure 14-8 shows state-by-state lightning deaths between 1959 and 2020.
+Texas ranks second for the number of deaths at 234.
+Texas has a 0.25 death rate per million people from lightning strikes according to 1959 to 2017 data published by NWS.

 Table 14-2 lists the documented lightning events for Wharton County and participating communities as documented by the National Climatic Data Center Storm Events Database as well as locally available data.
-There were no reported injuries or fatalities from lightning in Wharton County between 1996 and 2014.
+There were no reported injuries or fatalities from lightning in Wharton County between 1996 and 2020.